oslokommune/ukeweb_designsystem/src/organisms/navigation/story_preview/story_preview.md

 If a link is passed to contentBox, there will be a link at the bottom of the component.
 If a link is passed to storyPreview and allClickable is set to true, the whole component will be a link, the text at the bottom will be underlined on hover.

+### Blocks
+This pattern has one block named "content".
+Content passed to the block will render below the image and image caption.

+### Data Fields
 | Attribute | Type | Values | Default | Description |
 |---|---|---|---|---|
 | variant | String | See variant options below | osg-v-default | Name of the variant |